RolfMoleman/codequalitytools/README.md

 <!-- LICENSE -->
 ## License ##

 We don't currently distribute our products. however, there is an included license placeholder in the Repo should this change.
-See [LICENSE.md] for more information.
+See [License] for more information.

 ---
 <!-- Readme Navigation -->